boto/botoflow/doc/source/overview.rst

 visible ports.
 This allows your applications to use resources in the cloud as well as on on-premise data centers.

-Together, the AWS Flow Framework in Python and Amazon SWF make it easy to create scalable and fault tolerant applications that perform asynchronous tasks that may be long running, remote, or both.
+Together, the botoflow and Amazon SWF make it easy to create scalable and fault tolerant applications that perform asynchronous tasks that may be long running, remote, or both.